 “Haha – no way man.”

 So this is herping in the Inyo Mountains.
-How do you even know whether salamanders are there when it becomes too hard to find them?
+How do you even know whether or not salamanders are there when you can’t get to where they might be?

 Unlikely desert denizens

 Much of our three-week expedition to observe California’s rarest species covered familiar ground, providing me an opportunity to note changes to populations and habitat in the intervening period.
 But I also wanted to check out remote locations that I had never been able to visit.
 And nothing was higher on my list than getting to herp the Owens Valley and especially the Inyo Mountains that form its eastern border.

 The Inyos are a high-elevation desert, shielded by the Sierra Nevadas and thus receiving no more than nine inches of rain a year.
 Isolated from other mountains by the Owens Valley to the west, Saline Valley to the east, Great Basin Desert to the northeast and Mojave Desert to the south, this range has developed a unique herptofaunal assemblage.
 Several of its residents are found nowhere else on Earth, including the Black Toad, Panamint Alligator Lizard, and Inyo Salamander.

 In defiance of everything you know about amphibians, the dry and desolate Inyo Mountains have a salamander.
 It is possibly the only surviving desert salamander in the world.